Academic Advising

 Assigned Advisors

 The Department of Criminology and Criminal Justice Studies assigns CCJS faculty advisors by students’ last name.
-For the Spring 2022 semester, the assigned CCJS faculty advisors are as follows:
+For the Fall 2023 semester, the assigned CCJS faculty advisors are as follows:

 Students may also get advising help from professional academic advisors at the university's Advising Central.
 Freshmen and sophomores are encouraged to contact Ryan Walsh for help with GE classes.